-- non blocking sockets or timeout periodically the application tries to receive data to see if it's available.
-This may become more efficient if combined with a data availability alert mechanism (e.g.: SIGIO in Unix systems). - threads or processes for each socket a thread or a process is created to receive data, only that thread or process will be blocked waiting for data. - specific function to monitor a set of sockets (e.g. select in C language) the select function can be used to monitor a set of given sockets, and unlock when there is data to be received in one of them.
-With select a timeout can also be specified.
+• non-blocking sockets or timeout - periodically the application tries to receive data to see if it's available.
+This may become more efficient if combined with a data availability alert mechanism (e.g., SIGIO signal in Unix systems).

+• threads or processes - for each socket, a thread or a process is created to receive data, therefore, only that thread or process will be blocked waiting for data.

+• a specific function to monitor a set of sockets (e.g., the select function in C language) - the select function can be used to monitor a set of given sockets and block until there's data to be received in one of them.
+A timeout may be also specified to the select function.